Intermediate9 questionsFull Guide

 let age = 25

-let and const ARE hoisted — the engine knows they exist.
-But unlike var, they are not initialized to undefined.
-They sit in the Temporal Dead Zone (TDZ) from the start of their scope until the declaration is reached.
-Accessing them during the TDZ throws a ReferenceError.
+let and const ARE hoisted — the engine registers them in the Environment Record.
+But unlike var, they are placed in the Temporal Dead Zone (TDZ): registered but explicitly marked as uninitialised.
+Accessing any TDZ variable throws a ReferenceError.

 // TDZ starts here for 'score'